OpenVADL/openvadl/docs/refman/tutorial.md

 The \ac{ABI} specification section in \ac{VADL} supports the definition of
   - register aliases,
   - special purpose registers with alignment information,
-  - pseudo instruction definitions,
+  - calling conventions,
-  - calling conventions and
+  - pseudo instruction references and
   - special instruction sequences.

 Listing \r{application_binary_interface} shows all elements of the \ac{ABI} section.